pixelbrackets/patchbot/README.md

 Patchbot applies a script in a “patch directory” to a given Git repository.

+This means it will clone the repository, create a feature branch, run a given PHP patch script, commit the changes and push the branch.

+The user running Patchbot needs to have access to the target repository.

-The patch directory contains a PHP script named `patch.php` and a commit message named `commit-message.txt`.
-The relative directory `patches` contains a collection of all patch directories.
+The patch directory always contains a PHP script named `patch.php` and a commit message named `commit-message.txt`.
+The parent directory `patches` contains a collection of patch directories.

-Pass the directory name as `patch-name` and the Git repository as `repository-url` to the `patchbot` script.
+Pass the name of the patch directory as `patch-name` and the Git repository as `repository-url` to the `patchbot` script.

 Example file structure: